 When building a portfolio, you may be interested in one or more specific market sectors.
 A sector is a slice of the stock market that represents a certain part of the economy or industry.
 Knowing how these sectors work can guide the selection of stocks, mutual funds, exchange-traded funds and other investments.
-While an investment advisor can provide a more in-depth look at the characteristics of various market sectors, this guide provides a primer on the stock market’s sectors.
+Here’s a breakdown of stock market sectors.

 Market Sectors Overview

 In total, there are 11 sectors in the stock market, each with its own characteristics and features.
 Under each sector umbrella is a grouping of industries, which are represented by all the companies in that industry that trade on the stock market.
 Here’s an at-a-glance look at what the 11 market sectors are and the industries they represent:

 The industries in the communications services sector are as follows:

 Some major companies in this sector are Netflix, Facebook and Disney.